clemsonciti/palmetto-documentation/docs/faq/common.md

 data to `/local_scratch`, and doing so will not affect other users.
 (see example [here])(https://www.palmetto.clemson.edu/palmetto/userguide_howto_choose_right_filesystem.html).

-## For MacOS user, first time login to Palmetto
+## For MacOS users, problems with logging into Palmetto from the terminal

+If you are a Mac user, and try to `ssh` into Palmetto from the terminal, you might get this error message:

 ```bash
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@